 What Do Hedgehogs Eat?

 Some species of hedgehogs, such as those who settle in African deserts, also scavenge dead animals and smaller prey such as rodents, scorpions, and snakes.
 South African hedgehogs can also feed on lizards and frogs.
-Apart from their defensive spines, which they use to frighten away predators, they also have a unique immunity against toxins, which makes them predators for poisonous animals such as snakes, scorpions, and bees.
+Apart from their defensive spines, which they use to frighten away predators, they also have a unique immunity against toxins, which makes them predators of poisonous animals such as snakes, scorpions, and bees.
 Seems like these cute animals are not as innocent as they look after all!

 Common Dental Problems